Suzuki GT380 model history

 1974 Suzuki year code: L

-along with a change to the air filter box whick meant that the
+change of air filter box meant that the

-380 lost one norsepower.
+380 lost one horsepower.
 A cooling fan was available as an option.

 Final drive sprockets were changed to raise the gearing and a